stormchaserroleplaying/stormchaserRPG/Talents/Fighter/Cavalier/index.md

 #### **Cost:** 80 Character Points<br>**Prerequisite:** Ferocious Charger and 12 other Fighter Talents
 *You respond to danger with extraordinary vigilance.*

-In combat, you may now make one opportunity attack per turn, rather than once per round.
+In combat, you may now make one [Attack of Opportunity](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Movement/Triggers/#attack-of-opportunity) on each enemy creatures' turn, rather than once per round.